Time Scheduling and Energy Trading for Heterogeneous Wireless-Powered and Backscattering-based IoT Networks: Joint Energy Trading and Time Allocation based on Stackelberg Game

-\item \textbf{Follower utility function}: In this game, the PB is the follower and it optimizes its transmission power based on the requested energy price and operation time from the IoT service provider.
-The utility function of the follower is determined based on its profit obtained from the IoT service provider and its cost incurred during the operation time:
+\item \textbf{Follower utility function}: In this game, the PB is the follower and it optimizes its transmission power based on the requested energy price and operation time from the ISP.
+The utility function of the follower is formulated based on its profit obtained from the ISP and its cost incurred during the operation time: